erlangpack/erlang-oauth/README.md

 This is *not* a "bells and whistles" HTTP client.
 If you need fine grained control over your HTTP requests or you prefer to use something other than inets/httpc then you will need to assemble the requests yourself.
-Use `oauth:sign/6` to generate a list of signed OAuth parameters, `oauth:uri_params_encode/1` or `oauth:header_params_encode/1` to encode the parameters, and then assemble the request using your HTTP client of choice.
+Use `oauth:sign/6` to generate a list of signed OAuth parameters, and then either `oauth:uri_params_encode/1` or `oauth:header_params_encode/1` to encode the signed parameters.

 The percent encoding/decoding implementations are based on [ibrowse](https://github.com/cmullaparthi/ibrowse)

-Example client/server code: [github.com/tim/erlang-oauth-examples](https://github.com/tim/erlang-oauth-examples)

 ## License